magicoli/project-donations-wc/readme.txt

   - optionally allow client to choose amount to pay (if you don't already use another plugin for this feature)
 * Create a product
   - check "Project Donation" option, near product type selection
+  - select project in "Project Donation" tab (optional)
   - check "Virtual" option (recommended but optional)
   - set product price to zero (recommended), or to a higher amount (in this case, the donation will be added to the fixed price, but it would be clearer for the customer to set a minimum donation amount instead)

-The product page will display "Project" and "Amount" fields To create a link for a specific project, add "project" parameter to the URL, like:
+The product page will display "Project", "Amount" fields and achievement progress bar if linked to a project.
+To create use a generic product for donation and get a link for a specific project, add "project" parameter to the URL, like:

 https://magiiic.com/donate/project/?project=Project+Donations+plugin